THE WHY

 Here are 10 things you should know:

-8) Doing #7 will get the positive attention of the disability community.
+8. Doing the one before this will get the positive attention of the disability community.

 WHY CHOOSE MAKING WAVES FOR GOOD?